-The IDT72T2098/72T20108/72T20118/72T20128 support two different timing modes of operation: IDT Standard mode or First Word Fall Through (FWFT) mode.
+The IDT72T4088/72T4098/72T40108/72T40118 support two different timing modes of operation: IDT Standard mode or First Word Fall Through (FWFT) mode.
 The selection of which mode will operate is determined during Master Reset, by the state of the FWFT input.

-If, at the time of Master Reset, FWFT is LOW, then IDT Standard mode will be selected.
-This mode uses the Empty Flag (\overline{EF}) to indicate whether or not there are any words present in the FIFO.
-It also uses the Full Flag function (\overline{FF}) to indicate whether or not the FIFO has any free space for writing.
-In IDT Standard mode, every word read from the FIFO, including the first, must be requested using the Read Enable (\overline{REN}) and RCLK.
+During Master Reset, if the FWFT pin is LOW, then IDT Standard mode will be selected.
+This mode uses the Empty Flag ($\overline{\text{EF}}$) to indicate whether or not there are any words present in the FIFO.
+It also uses the Full Flag function ($\overline{\text{FF}}$) to indicate whether or not the FIFO has any free space for writing.
+In IDT Standard mode, every word read from the FIFO, including the first, must be requested using the Read Enable ($\overline{\text{REN}}$) and RCLK.

-If, at the time of Master Reset, FWFT is HIGH, then FWFT mode will be selected.
-This mode uses Output Ready (\overline{OR}) to indicate whether or not there is valid data at the data outputs (Q_n) .
+If the FWFT pin is HIGH during Master Reset, then FWFT mode will be selected.
+This mode uses Output Ready (\overline{OR}) to indicate whether or not there is valid data at the data outputs (Qn).
 It also uses Input Ready (\overline{IR}) to indicate whether or not the FIFO has any free space for writing.
-In the FWFT mode, the first word written to an empty FIFO goes directly to Q_n after three RCLK rising edges, $\overline{REN} = LOW$ is not necessary.
-Subsequent words must be accessed using the Read Enable (\overline{REN}) and RCLK.
+In the FWFT mode, the first word written to an empty FIFO goes directly to Qn after three RCLK rising edges, applying \overline{REN} = LOW is not necessary.
+However, subsequent words must be accessed using the Read Enable (\overline{REN}) and RCLK.

-Various signals, both input and output signals operate differently depending on which timing mode is in effect.
+Various signals, in both inputs and outputs operate differently depending on which timing mode is in effect.